Get to know the passion and driving force behind Liora

 In 2008, Dr. Culiat began an entrepreneurial career by co-founding NellOne Therapeutics Inc. (NellOne), with Tracy Warren (CEO; General Partner Astarte Ventures).
 NellOne is a biotech company dedicated to translating NELL1 science and technology into human and veterinary products for tissue regeneration after severe injuries.
 NellOne is the exclusive worldwide licensee of intellectual property from UT-Battelle/ORNL.

-In 2018, Dr. Culiat co-founded ZoeVet LLC (ZV) with Michelle French (former CEO and co-Founder Animal Element Inc.).
-ZV is the exclusive licensee of an improved recombinant NELL1 protein technology owned by NellOne (patent pending).
-The company will focus on developing veterinary products for unmet clinical needs in the equine and companion animal markets (e.g. laminitis, severe muscle and cartilage injuries)
+In 2018, Dr. Culiat co-founded Liora, LLC (ZV) with Michelle French (former CEO and co-Founder of Animal Element Inc.).
+Liora is the exclusive licensee of an improved recombinant NELL1 protein technology owned by NellOne (patent pending).
+The company will focus on developing veterinary products for unmet clinical needs in the equine and companion animal markets (e.g. laminitis, severe muscle, and cartilage injuries)

 Dr. Culiat is widely recognized for her work with major awards, including: